yueplush/vrc-join-notification-pushover-windows/README.md

 - Debounces duplicate events with configurable cooldowns.
 - Optional Pushover integration in addition to local desktop notifications.
 - Simple tray-aware GUI on both Windows (PowerShell + WinForms) and Linux (Python + Tk + an optional system tray that disables itself automatically when prerequisites are missing).
-- Linux build offers one-click login startup integration that writes/removes the `.desktop` autostart entry for you.
+- Linux build offers one-click login startup integration that writes/removes the `.desktop` autostart entry for you and confirms the action with a desktop notification.

 ## Repository layout